 Everything that everyone does in this world has dignity as far as it is done without compromising with ethics and morals.
 You are a successful person not if you have landed on a high paid job, but only if you work with all your heart.
 Your heart will only be there where your passion is.
 So try landing at your heart is, and you will never regret it.

-6. Love every bit of YOU
+6/6.
+Remind self to love every bit of YOU

 “When you’re constantly thinking of others and what they must be thinking or feeling or expecting, you wind up in this perpetual state of trying to please them.
 You see yourself through their eyes and you lose sight of who you are.” ― Michael Soll

 Your past incidents which you thought would scar you forever are just mere chapters of your life.
 They do not alter anything.
 Every mistake can be made up with something good.
 So, at no point think about giving up, love what you are, and appreciate this beautiful thing called life and the people you have in it.